apollo000104/promptfoo/site/docs/guides/mistral-vs-llama.md

 # Mistral vs Llama 2: benchmark on your own data

-When Mistral was was released, it was the "best 7B model to date" based on a [number of evals](https://mistral.ai/news/announcing-mistral-7b/).
+When Mistral was released, it was the "best 7B model to date" based on a [number of evals](https://mistral.ai/news/announcing-mistral-7b/).
 Mixtral, a mixture-of-experts model based on Mistral, was recently [announced](https://mistral.ai/news/mixtral-of-experts/) with even more impressive eval performance.

 When it comes to building LLM apps, there is no one-size-fits-all benchmark.
 To maximize the quality of your LLM application, consider building your own benchmark to supplement public benchmarks.
 This guide describes how to compare Mixtral 8x7b vs Mistral 7B vs Llama 7B using the `promptfoo` CLI.